432MEA/monkeytypehacks/README.md

 This is a python script to simulate keyboard key presses using pyautogui.
 This script is designed for use on the website monkeytype.com

+The zip file was too large for github, so I uploaded it here: https://www.dropbox.com/s/5ruu1mjrk3mn260/Monkeytypehacks.zip?dl=0.

 Requirements: